nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 00000090  6d f2 03 c5 05 00 93 75  f6 0f 33 85 a5 40 82 80  |m......u..3..@..|
 ```

-Since it's hard to understand in hexadecimal, let's use the `xp` command to disassemble the machine code in memory:
+Hmm, it's hard to understand in hexadecimal.
+Let's disassemble the machine code to see if it matches the expected instructions:

 ```plain
 (qemu) xp /8i 0x80265000